Blogs

 5. Install a vehicle tracking device

-Ensure your vehicle is equipped with a vehicle tracking device so it can be easily located if stolen.
-It could also be used to locate your car if you’re not responding to communications.
+Ensure your vehicle is equipped with a vehicle GPS safety device so it can be easily located if stolen.
+It could also be used for taxi location tracking and to locate your car if you’re not responding to communications.

 6. Protect personal effects